Psychrometric Chart

 Note : If the Relative humidty is less than that of sample of air has got higher capacity or larger capacity of absorbing water-vapor .

-In this chart Lines of constant dry bulb temperature is represented by lines going vertically up.
-The dry bulb temperature is the present temperature of air measured by a bare thermometer
+- Dry Bulb Temperature : In this chart Lines of constant dry bulb temperature is represented by lines going vertically up.
+The dry bulb temperature is the present temperature of air measured by a just putting a bare thermometer in air.
+It is called “dry-bulb” since the sensing tip of the thermometer is dry (see “wet bulb temperature” for comparison).

 Wet Bulb Temperature